tdunning/Tutorials/_docs/basic_features/Inviscid_OneraM6.md

 #### In Parallel

 If SU2 has been built with parallel support, the recommended method for running a parallel simulation is through the use of the parallel_computation.py python script.
-This automatically handles the execution of SU2_CFD, and the writing of the solution files using SU2_SOL.
+This automatically handles the execution of SU2_CFD and the writing of the solution vizualization files using SU2_SOL.
 Follow these steps to run the ONERA M6 case in parallel:
  1. Move to the directory containing the config file ([inv_ONERAM6.cfg](../../Inviscid_OneraM6/inv_ONERAM6.cfg)) and the mesh file ([mesh_ONERAM6_inv_ffd.su2](../../Inviscid_OneraM6/mesh_ONERAM6_inv_ffd.su2)).
 Make sure that the SU2 tools were compiled, installed, and that their install location was added to your path.
  2. Run the python script by entering